 I

-Hugh Nibley points a road to Cumorah.
+Hugh Nibley points us a road to Cumorah.
 In a marginal note--just two words--about Mormon's description of Cumorah as "a land of many waters, rivers, and fountains," Nibley writes "spots"; "rock-pits."
 A few verses down comes another note: "Redoubt; Armaggeddon; Flanders."
-It is as though Hugh Nibley was scouting the area for Mormon, prior to the final battle.
+It is as though Sargeant Nibley were scouting the area for Mormon, prior to the final battle.
 Something about the pockmarked, spotty nature of the landscape: rock-pits, fountains, and the criss-cross of watercourses, made of Cumorah, for Nibley, the perfect redoubt.
 (See his annotated Book of Mormon, one of many, BYU Ancient Studies Library, Hugh Nibley, BX 8622.1 A1 1963b, copy dated 7/5/78.)

-Professor Hoskisson also notes in passing an ancient Syrian place name Kamaru and, following Jean-Marie Durand, suggests it represents an Amorite name deriving from the same root as Akkadian kumara.
-As Michael Astour tells us, Kamaru occurs (up to three times) in ancient Syria--and it persists to this day in the place name Kimar, Syria, just east of the Afrin River (see Michael Astour, "Semites and Hurrians in Northern Transtigris," etc.).
+Professor Hoskisson also notes in passing (2004) an ancient Syrian place name Kamaru and, following Jean-Marie Durand, suggests it represents an Amorite name deriving from the same root as Akkadian kumara.
+As Michael C. Astour tells us, Kamaru occurs (up to three times) in ancient Syria--and it persists to this day in the place name Kimar, Syria, just east of the Afrin River (see Michael Astour, "Semites and Hurrians in Northern Transtigris," etc.).

-The same place name also appears in special Egyptian hieroglyphics used to write Semitic names and words.
-A list of place names recorded in the temple of Amarah West in Nubia gives us the Syrian Ginta ku-ma-ra, the Winepress of Kumarah.
-You cannot get any closer to Cumorah than the "reformed Egyptian," or hierogyphic "group writing," that expresses West Semitic Ginta Kumarah, that is, Gath Kumarah (see James Hoch, Semitic Words in Egyptian Texts of the New Kingdom and Third Intermediate Period, #425). = K. A. Kitchen, Ramesside Inscriptions II, 217, no. 98).
+A list of place names recorded in the Nubian temple of Amarah West gives us the Syrian Ginta ku-ma-ra, the Winepress of Kumara (or Kumarah).
+You cannot get any closer to Cumorah than the clear and consistant hierogyphic "group writing," developed by the Egyptian scribes to vocalize Semitic words and names, that expresses West Semitic Ginta Kumara, that is, Gath Kumara (see James E. Hoch, Semitic Words in Egyptian Texts, 293, #425 = K. A. Kitchen, Ramesside Inscriptions II, 217, no. 98, Dynasty XIX; for II, 217, Scroll down to page 246: https://archive.org/details/KennethA.KitchenRamessideInscriptionsVol2 ).

 Beetling embankments, ramparts, and dikes: all these may serve for defensive earthworks, heaped up by men.
 Of superior worth would be a place where nature herself, in a riot of fountains and pits, rivers and embankments and escarpments, dikes and ditches--all criss-crossed and confounding--and rocks of all sizes everywhere, builds for man a place of redoubt--like Flanders.
 The whole makes for a natural beehive of military preparation, and, to be sure, the editors of the CAL (Comprehensive Lexicon of Aramaic) see in the Syriac word for beehive (kwr) a trace of the same Akkadian kmr in its sense of walling (brick wall and so on).
-(For the ruins of palatial Tell Ain Dara, our Syrian Kumaru towering over the paradisaical Afrin Valley, see http://romeartlover.tripod.com/Deinair.html.)

 Nature walls off Cumorah and her hill--Mormon has the advantage.